-BACWA's Regional PFAS Study was conducted by SFEI in two phases:

-- In Phase 1 (2020), fourteen facilities collected samples of influent, effluent, reverse osmosis concentrate, and biosolids.

-- In Phase 2 (2022), six

-agencies conducted sampling

-of influent, effluent, and

-biosolids; residential

-sewersheds, commercial and

-industrial users; hauled organic

-waste used as digester feed;

-and groundwater.

-- The study found that residential areas and industrial laundries are potential sources of PFAS.

-- The final report is now complete, and is available upon request.
-BACWA has also prepared a PFAS Study Summary for members' use.

-- Continue tracking developments at the federal, state and regional level, in particular to understand the impact of the CERCLA designation on biosolids reporting.

-- Continue to support PFAS source control efforts by participating in monitoring studies, and by supporting regulatory and legislative efforts to limit the use of PFAS.
+- Continue to share the results of BACWA's Regional PFAS Study, which was conducted by SFEI in two phases in 2020 and 2022.
+The study found that residential areas and industrial laundries are potential sources of PFAS.
+BACWA has prepared a PFAS Study Summary for members' use. - Use Clean Water Act methods (EPA Method 1633 or 1621) for use in pretreatment programs or monitoring effluent. - Review the draft questionnaire for EPA's POTW Influent Study.
+BACWA plans to provide comments by the May 28th due date. - Continue tracking developments at the federal, state and regional level, in particular to understand the impact of the CERCLA designation on biosolids reporting. - Continue to support PFAS source control efforts by participating in monitoring studies, and by supporting regulatory and legislative efforts to limit the use of PFAS.
+For example, BACWA has expressed support for SB 903 (Skinner) restricting the sale of PFAS-containing products in California.